Daily Love Horoscope, July 26, 2020

 What else will your daily love horoscope bring, according to astrology?

-Scroll down to find tomorrow's love horoscopes for each of the zodiac signs on Sunday, July 26, 2020.
+Scroll down to find today's love horoscopes for each of the zodiac signs on Sunday, July 26, 2020.

 Venus, the planet of love and beauty, spends the day in Gemini while conjunct with the North node, strengthening your resolve to love with kindness and good deeds.